phil-grayson/SexFindR/docs/source/Step 0. Mapping and variant calling.rst

 Prior to running Step 1 (Coverage-based analysis) or any of the analyses from Step 2 (Sequence-based analyses) except the reference-free k-mer analysis, you will need to map your reads to a reference genome.

-In the SexFindR paper, we used ``Bowtie2`` (v 2.3.4.3; http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) for read mapping and we provide some scripts and configuration for this within the GitHub and below.
+In the SexFindR paper, we used ``Bowtie2`` (v 2.3.4.3; http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) for read mapping and we provide some scripts and configuration for this within the GitHub repo and below.
 If you already have mapped reads from ``bwa-mem`` or another widely-used algorithm, please feel free to use those.

 For all the sequence-based analyses mapped to a reference genome, SNP calling is also required.
 In the SexFindR paper, we used ``Platypus`` (commit 3e72641; https://github.com/andyrimmer/Platypus) to jointly call SNPs across all samples, and we provide some scripts and configurations for this within the GitHub and below.
 Again, if you have already called SNPs for your samples using ``GATK`` or another widely-used algorithm, please feel free to use those.